Walid-Ahmed/keras-regression-house-prices/README.md

 Special thanks to [Adrian Rosebrock](https://www.pyimagesearch.com/author/adrian/)   for his  [great post](https://www.pyimagesearch.com/2019/01/21/regression-with-keras/) thaw was uses as baseline for this tutourial.

-This is simple code  creates and train a neural network to predict house prices, you can try it by running the command  'python  housePrice_regression.py'
+This is simple code  creates and train a neural network to predict house prices, you can try it by running the command  'python  housePrice_regression.py'.
+You can also run thr code in your browser with the command 'ipython notebook housePrice_regression.ipynb'

 The model used is as the following: